aws-samples/karpenter-blueprints/blueprints/update-nodes-with-drift/README.md

 # Karpenter Blueprint: Update Nodes using Drift

 ## Purpose
 After upgrading the Kubernetes control plane version, you might be wondering how to properly upgrade the data plane nodes launched by Karpenter.
 Currently, Karpenter has a feature gate to mark nodes as drifted.
 A drifted node is one whose spec and metadata does not match the spec of its `NodePool` and `nodeClassRef`.
 A node can drift when a user changes their `NodePool` or `nodeClassRef`.
 Moreover, underlying infrastructure in the nodepool can be changed outside of the cluster.
-For example, configuring an `amiSelectorTerms` to match the control plane version in the `NodePool`.
+For example, configuring an `amiSelectorTerms` to configure static AMI IDs match the control plane version in the `NodePool`.
 This allows you to control when to upgrade node's version or when a new AL2 EKS Optimized AMI is released, creating drifted nodes.

-Karpenter's drift will reconcile when a node's AMI drifts from provisioning requirements.
-When upgrading a node, Karpenter will minimize the downtime of the applications on the node by initiating provisioning logic for a replacement node before terminating drifted nodes.
-Once Karpenter has begun provisioning the replacement node, Karpenter will cordon and drain the old node, terminating it when it’s fully drained, then finishing the upgrade.
+Karpenter's drift will reconcile when a node's AMI drifts from `NodePool` requirements.
+When upgrading a node, Karpenter will minimize the downtime of the applications on the node by initiating `NodePool` logic for a replacement node before terminating drifted nodes.
+Once Karpenter has begun launching the replacement node, Karpenter will cordon and drain the old node, terminating it when it’s fully drained, then finishing the upgrade.

 ## Requirements